-3.1 Methods
+3.1.
+Methods

-3.1.1 Stimuli
+3.1.1.
+Stimuli

 We generated 54 hidden audio commands using the procedure described above.
-To select the content of the speech commands, we chose common idioms, quotes from history and media, or natural sequences - for example, "laughter is the best medicine", "we have nothing to fear but fear itself", and "1 2 3 4 5 6 7 8 9 10 11 12".
+To select the content of the speech commands, we chose common idioms, quotes from history and media, or natural sequences - for example, "laughter is the best medicine," "we have nothing to fear but fear itself," and "1 2 3 4 5 6 7 8 9 10 11 12."
 (See materials archive for the full list of phrases.)
-We chose such phrases instead of completely arbitrary collections of words so that we could roughly match the familiarity of the phrases used in Carlini et al. (2016) - which included, for example, the phrases "take a picture" and "text 12345".
+We chose such phrases instead of completely arbitrary collections of words so that we could roughly match the familiarity of the phrases used in Carlini et al. (2016) - which included, for example, the phrases "take a picture" and "text 12345."
 Thus, in both our study and in past studies, the stimuli included words and phrases that a typical listener would have heard before, even though the subjects had no advance knowledge of which particular words would appear.
-Notably, this is also the case for the likely words that a malicious attacker might transmit to a smartphone or home assistant (e.g., messages involving key words or phrases such as "call", "browse", "unlock", etc., as well as small numbers).
+Notably, this is also the case for the likely words that a malicious attacker might transmit to a smartphone or home assistant (e.g., messages involving key words or phrases, such as "call," "browse," "unlock," etc., as well as small numbers).

 In addition to the 54 audio clips containing these messages, we also generated a corresponding set of 54 audio files that simply played those very same clips in reverse.
-This process ensured that these two sets of stimuli were minimal pairs, matched for many low-level auditory characteristics, including average length, frequency, intensity, and so on (as well as the variance in such characteristics).
-Thus, these pairs differed primarily in whether they followed the patterns characteristic of human speech (though see Irino and Patterson, 1996).
+This process ensured that these two sets of stimuli were fairly minimal pairs, matched for many low-level auditory characteristics, including average length, frequency, intensity, and so on (as well as the variance in such characteristics).
+Thus, these pairs differed primarily in whether they followed the patterns characteristic of human speech (though see Irino and Patterson, 1996, for discussion of important differences between forwards- and backward-played audio).

 Finally, we generated one audio file containing a simple tone, to be used as a "catch" trial to ensure that subjects were engaged in the task and paying attention (see below).
-This file appeared 5 times in the experiment.
+This file appeared five times in the experiment.

-There were thus 109 audio files (54 Speech + 54 Non-Speech + 1 Catch), and 59 trials (54 experimental trials containing one forwards clip and its backwards counterpart, and 5 catch trials).
+There were thus 109 audio files (54 speech + 54 nonspeech + 1 catch), and 59 trials (54 experimental trials containing one forwards clip and its backwards counterpart, and five catch trials).
 All clips were generated, stored, and played in .wav format.

-3.1.2 Procedure
+3.1.2.
+Procedure